 This is an error encountered by users when trying to access a USB device such as a mouse, hard drive or other USB-connected device.
-There are a number of possible causes and we will start with the simplest solution first – the now-famous “turn your computer off and back on again” line!
+There are a number of possible causes and we will start with the simplest solution first (and it often works!) –

 Restart your PC

-While it seems like an overly-simplistic solution, turning your computer off (and unplugging it cut all power to motherboard) can help to reset the motherboard which links to all devices including the USB ports.
+While it seems like an overly-simplistic solution, turning your computer off (and unplugging it to cut all power to motherboard) can help to reset the motherboard which links to all devices including the USB ports.
 So turn off your computer, unplug all devices (particularly USB devices) unplug the computer, have a cup of coffee and start it all up again.
 Hopefully this will solve your USB device error.
-If not, read on.
+If not, make yourself another cup and read on.

 Restart USB device